HydroComplexity/MLCan-Ag/README.md

 ### Model description
-MLCan+Ag: The Windows version of the model is also fully exposed through the collaborative environment
+MLCan-Ag: The Windows version of the MLCan with agricultural solutions model is also fully exposed through the collaborative environment

 ### Software required
 Matlab